daneroo/im-qcic/infra/README.md

 ## Usage

-Use the makefile to properly expose HOSTNAME (just for api server)
+Use the makefile to properly expose HOSTALIAS (just for api natsql)

 ```bash
 make # default target is status:= docker-compose ps